PhantomCry/WebTekFinals/Node_Module/README.md

 * `npm install --save-dev nodemon` or `npm install -g nodemon` (optional - automatic server restart)
 * `npm install mysql`
 * `npm install sha256`

+### How to change domain name of server

+Step 1: Open WAMP server.
+Then left-click on the Wamp Icon Step 2: Under Apache, select httpd.conf
+Step 3: Change the port number to 3000 (or any number except 80) of the following lines to desired port:

+Listen 0.0.0.0:3000
+Listen [::0]:3000

+ServerName localhost:3000

+Step 4: Change the hosts file to 127.0.0.1 transientvania.com
+Step 5: Inside the Node app change the port number of the server to port 80 Step 6: Restart Wamp Server.
+Step 7: Run Node app and test on the browser.